rcoscali/binaryninja-api/api-docs/README.md

     * $ export BNLICENSE=<LicenseDirectory>/license.txt
  - Set the BN_DISABLE_USER_PLUGINS env var to disable user plugins that are not of great interest for the api docs
     * $ export BN_DISABLE_USER_PLUGINS

 Once all done, you can use 'make html'.
 I didn't try yet other formats, but you will obsviously need other tools for generated these formats...
+The built documentation is then available in the build/<target> directory (build/html for 'make html', build/singlehtml for 'make singlehtml', etc ...)
 Do not hesitate to document more here if needed ;-)

 Edit: